MostafaAtwa22/Comany-Managment-System-MVC-/README.md

    ```
    http://localhost:5000
    ```

-## 📜 License
-This project is licensed under the **MIT License**.
-Feel free to use and modify it as needed.

 ---
 The **Company Management System** is built for **scalability, security, and efficiency**, making company operations seamless. 🚀